kwarwp/radia/fogo/doc/jogador.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bem vindo(a) a documentacao do tabuleiro da Ilha Proibida fogo!
+Bem vindo(a) a documentacao do jogador da Ilha Proibida fogo!
 ==============================================

-.. automodule:: ilha
+.. automodule:: jogador
     :members: